Shinkeys/Shinkeys.github.io/about.md

 permalink: /about/
 ---

 Hello, I am Alexander.
-I am 21 years old graphics developer from Ukraine, who is actively studying computer graphics field.
-In this blog I will shader my own advancements and thoughts related to computer graphics and engine development
+I am a 21-year-old graphics developer from Ukraine who is actively studying the field of computer graphics.
+In this blog, I will share my own advancements and thoughts related to computer graphics and engine development.

 ### Contact me